MissionalDigerati/social_micro_blog/README.md

 Setup
 -----

-You will first need to add your credentials to the `config/services.yml` file.
+First rename `config/services.sample.yml` to `config/services.yml`.
+Then add your credentials to the `config/services.yml` file.
 ```
 services:
   twitter: